diou/diou.github.io/_pages/courses.md

 ### Artificial Intelligence and Deep Learning in Healthcare

 > Course that is part of the [Digital Health and Analytics](https://mschealth.dit.hua.gr/) postgraduate program.
 It explores how deep learning algorithms can be useful for applications in healthcare.

+### Health and Communication Technologies (course module)

+> Course module that is taught jointly with the [School of Communication and Information](https://comminfo.rutgers.edu/) of [Rutgers University](https://https://rutgers.edu/).

+### Computational Intelligence and Cognitive Computing

+> Thematic Unit of the [MPhil in Computer Science and Informatics](https://mphil.dit.hua.gr/en/) postgraduate program at HUA